adwait1-g/adwait1-g.github.io/_posts/economics/2026-07-12-analysis-of-itn-with-community-detection.md

 layout: post
 ---

+TLDR:
-TLDR: **12 July 2026, Sunday**:  This is the foundation/1st part of the article on an interesting paper implementation I am working on.
+1. **12 July 2026, Sunday**:  This is the foundation/1st part of the article on an interesting paper implementation I am working on.
 The article will be updated as and when I implement more parts of it.
 Do go ahead and read the progress so far.
 Cheers!
+2. **22 July 2026, Wednesday**: The implementation is divided into 5 phases.
+The first phase is done and the relevant code and discussion are updated.

 -----------------------------------------------